 What are My Hearing Aid Coverage Options?

-If you live in California, consider new Anthem’s Plan F that has a hearing aide benefit.
+If you live in California, consider new Anthem’s Plan F or Blue Shield F Extra that have a hearing aid benefit.

 For those in other states we have included a few resources below but we are asking you, the reader, to add any resources you come across to our comments.